-The facility maintains a list [Designated Representatives resource list of all identified authorized family member's and guardian's (responsible parties') contact information, including phone numbers and email addresses at the facility and they are also located on each resident's face sheet in the electronic medical record.
+The facility maintains a list (Designated Representative's Listing) of all identified authorized family member's and guardian's (responsible parties') contact information, including phone numbers and email addresses at the facility and they are also located on each resident's face sheet in the electronic medical record.
 Such individuals will receive information about the facility's preparedness efforts upon admission.